CHECKING REFERENCES ON TENANTS - TIPS FROM LETTINGFOCUS.COM

 2) entitlement to work in the United Kingdom (Non EC nationals only)

 The more information collected on the tenancy application the better, because should the tenant subsequently abscond or leave owing money, this can be used to give vital tracing information.
-In addition, should the applicant make false statements, this document provides evidence for eviction.
+In addition, should the applicant make false statements, this document could provide evidence for eviction.

 CHECK TENANTS PREVIOUS ADDRESSES